Visnalize/.com/src/win7simu/faq.md

 No. This is just a simulator.
 It does not have the necessary infrastructure to run those programs.

-### Can you add different boot animations for different Windows?

-No. Those Windows are just themes designed on the core of Windows 7, they are not meant to have separate boot/welcome screens.

-### Can you add different welcome/logon/lock screens for different Windows?

-No. Please see above.
+### Can you implement the mouse control in the same way as the Win98 Simulator?

+No. This simulator uses a different technology approach from the Win98 Simulator, therefore it's not feasible to implement the same.

 ### IE and Chrome cannot connect to the internet.
 Can you fix them?